SimYunSup/bylinecms/README.md

 </details>

 <details>
 <summary>8.
-Will you fork Payload CMS?</summary>
+Will you fork Payload CMS? </summary>
 Absolutely not.
-There would be no point in taking on the complexity of Payload when it's the complexity of the project itself we'd like to avoid.
+The initial maintainers of this project were also Payload CMS users.
+Payload is a great CMS, with a couple of caveats and one recent event.
+The main caveat is Payload's tight integration with Next.js and resulting complexity, and so there would be no point in taking on the complexity of Payload when it's the complexity of the project itself we'd like to avoid.
+The 'event' is Payload's recent acquisition by Figma.
+We're not 100% sure yet what this means for the future of Payload, and so we felt there would be no harm (and maybe even some fun) in considering an alternative approach.
 </details>

 <details>